Skip to main content

 Your guide to the best restaurants in one of DC’s most vibrant neighborhoods

-The cosmopolitan nature of Dupont Circle makes it one of DC’s most popular neighborhoods, with its social circle serving as a gathering spot, while shops and museums provide something for every taste.
+The cosmopolitan nature of Dupont Circle makes it one of DC’s most popular neighborhoods, with its focal fountain and surrounding benches serving as a gathering spot (often for friendly chess games), while shops and museums provide something for every taste.
 Dupont’s restaurants and bars radiate outward from the central circle and include a diverse mix of marquee restaurants, casual bistros, brunch hot spots and late-night dining options.

 Bucket List Meals